JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 ## Unsupervised Learning Methods

 What is unsupervised learning?
 It is a way of drawing conclusions without being given a training set to work with.
 This tends to be useful for grouping things together also known by its alternate name of Clustering.
+Its useful for distinguishing points from each other and has been used in astronomy, social network analysis, Market Segmentation and Organizing computer clusters.

 ### Week 8: K-means Clustering and PCA

 #### Explanation: